CBS TELECASTERS

 Switch: 3-Way CRL / Top Hat Switch-Tip

-Wiring: Standard B/BM/N
+Wiring: Standard B/BN/N

 Capacitor: 50V / .05uf Dime Capacitor

-Pickup Config: S
+Pickup Config: SS

 Neck Pickup: Vintage Single Coil